zenml-io/zenml/docs/book/advanced-guide/pipelines/materializers.md

 example_pipeline(step_1(), step_2(), step_3(), step_4()).run()
 ```

-## Customizing Default Materializers for Custom Artifact Stores
+## Note on using Materializers for Custom Artifact Stores

 When creating a custom Artifact Store, you may encounter a situation where the
 default materializers do not function properly.
-Specifically, the fileio.open
+Specifically, the `fileio.open`
-method used in these materializers may not be compatible with your custom store.
+method used in these materializers may not be compatible with your custom store
+due to not being implemented properly.

 In this case, you can create a modified version of the failing materializer by
 copying it and modifying it to copy the artifact to a local path, then opening
 it from there.
 For example, consider the following implementation of a custom
 [PandasMaterializer](https://github.com/zenml-io/zenml/blob/main/src/zenml/materializers/pandas_materializer.py)
 that works with a custom artifact store.
 In this implementation, we copy
-the artifact to a local path because we want to use the pandas.read_csv method
+the artifact to a local path because we want to use the `pandas.read_csv` method
 to read it.
-If we were to use the fileio.open method instead, we would not need
+If we were to use the `fileio.open` method instead, we would not need
 to make this copy.